uptonking/note4yaoo/docs-react-p6.1-hooks-api.md

     - It accepts a new state value and enqueues a re-render of the component
     - React guarantees that `setState` function identity is stable and won’t change on re-renders.
       - This is why it’s safe to omit from the `useEffect` or `useCallback` dependency list.

   - If the new state is computed using the previous state, you can pass a function to `setState`
-    - If your update function returns the exact same value as the current state, the subsequent rerender will be skipped completely.
+    - **If your update function returns the exact same value as the current state, the subsequent rerender will be skipped completely**.
-    - If you use the same value as the current state to update the state (React uses Object.is for comparing), React won’t trigger a re-render.
+    - If you use the same value as the current state to update the state (React uses `Object.is` for comparing), React won’t trigger a re-render.
   - `useState` does not automatically merge update objects.
     - You can replicate this behavior by combining the function updater form with object spread syntax
-    - It's better to split the state into multiple state variables based on which values tend to change together.
-    - The function returned by useState does not automatically merge update objects, it **replaces** them

 ``` js
     setState(prevState => {